-This report provides an evaluation of the potential impacts of a Cascadia earthquake and accompanying tsunami in coastal Clatsop County.
-The analyses presented here include an assessment of the numbers of people, businesses, and critical facilities located in three Cascadia tsunami inundation zones (M1, L1, and XXL1).
-Furthermore, our analyses evaluate local population demographics in each community in order to better understand potential evacuation challenges that could affect different population groups, as well as socioeconomic impacts associated with a Cascadia subduction zone (CSZ) earthquake and resultant tsunami.
-The results and analyses presented here reflect a comprehensive effort to document the likely effects the next great earthquake and tsunami will have on Clatsop County.
+A major focus of this study has been to provide improved evaluations of local population demographics in each community in order to better understand potential evacuation challenges that could affect different population groups, as well as socioeconomic impacts associated with a CSZ earthquake and tsunami.
+The results and analyses presented here reflect a comprehensive effort to document the likely effects the next great earthquake and tsunami will have on Lincoln County.